Dual Enrollment (formerly MOWR) Overview Link to FCBOE site page

 Information Regarding Dual Enrollment at Fayette County Schools

-The program allows students to pursue post secondary study at approved public and private colleges and technical colleges while receiving dual high school and college credit for courses successfully completed.
-Courses pursued by students under this program must come from the approved course directory available at the Georgia College 411 website (www.gacollege411.org) which is supplied to high school counselors in the state.
+The DE program allows students to pursue post secondary study at approved public and private colleges and technical colleges while receiving dual high school and college credit for courses successfully completed.
+Courses pursued by students under this program must come from the approved course directory available at the Georgia Futures website (www.gafutures.org) which is supplied to high school counselors in the state.

 Important Information to Know:

-- Students participating in the Accel Program must take the Georgia High School Graduation Test and all End of Course Tests required for graduation.
+Students participating in the Dual Enrollment program are required to take all appropriate EOCs.
 Due to testing windows, this may interfere with a student’s college schedule.

-- For more information about the Accel Program go towww.gacollege411.org.
+For more information about the Dual Enrollment Program go to www.gafutures.org.